theochem/horton/doc/dev_write_examples.rst

 Writing examples scripts
 ########################

 The examples are located in the ``data/examples`` directory.
-Each example is located in a subdirectory ``XXX_some_name``, where ``XXX`` is a counter.
-In each subdirectory there is an executable script ``run.py`` that demonstrates a feature.
-Additional input files may be provided here for the example to work.
-For each example, there is also a corresponding test in ``horton/test/test_examples.py`` Please, follow these conventions when adding a new example.

-The file ``run.py`` should not contain more than 50 lines of functional Python code, preferably even less.
-Put excessive comments before each line to explain how the example work.
-Also write the test such that it does not take more than a second to complete.
+The first level of subdirectories is grouping the examples by category.
+Additional (small) input files may be provided next to the example scripts.
+Make sure that each script properly executes in a few seconds and that it does not require input that can't be included in the examples directory (because it is too big or binary).
+Keep the examples short and put excessive comments before each line to explain how the example work.
+For each example, one should also add a corresponding test in ``horton/test/test_examples.py`` that just executes the example.